 - Monitoring streamlining: system administrators can monitor who has access to a resource just by looking at Roles, without any need to browse every single permission.

-Mia‑Platform Use Case
+RBAC solution for Mia‑Platform Use Case

 So, why did we choose to adopt RBAC at Mia‑Platform?